-Manuka honey boasts a range of beneficial components including proteins, antioxidants, amino acids, magnesium, calcium, iodine, phosphorus and a number of vitamins.
+Manuka honey boasts a range of beneficial components including proteins, antioxidants, amino acids, magnesium, calcium, iodine, phosphorus and several vitamins.
 Researchers have found that the honey is effective against a wide range of pathogens (2) and Manuka honey’s medicinal properties work by reducing acute inflammation by enhancing immune response (1).

-It is widely regarded that honey is a natural and safe form of antibiotic, that has no reported bacterial resistance (2).
+It is widely regarded that honey is a natural and safe form of antibiotic, with no reported bacterial resistance (2).
 The composition of Manuka honey consists of carbohydrates, minerals, proteins, fatty acids, phenolic and flavonoid compounds.
-But the main medicinal benefit of Manuka honey is its antibacterial properties which provides numerous wellbeing advantages including gut health, immunity, oral care and healthier skin.
+But the main medicinal benefit of Manuka honey is its antibacterial properties which provide numerous wellbeing advantages including gut health, immunity, oral care and healthier skin.

 Manuka honey and COVID-19

 The internet is not short of wild Coronavirus cures and while we are making no such claims, Manuka honey is known to be remarkably nutrient-rich and supportive of the immune system.